mohsenfallahnjd/bitlyst/README.md

-# Sniply Blog Starter
+# Sniply Blog

-A minimal, fast, and beautiful blog starter built with Next.js 15, designed for sharing bite-sized tech tips and insights.
+A minimal, fast, and beautiful blog built with Next.js 15, designed for sharing bite-sized tech tips and insights.
 Perfect for developers who want to quickly publish short, focused content.

 ## ✨ Features